riccardoEspositoXhpo/computerScienceNotes/courses.md

-# List of all computer science courses / trainings taken
+# List of Courses and Trainings

 ## CS50